onierstrasz/FAQ/macOSXFAQ.md

 ---

-* What to do if bluetooth becomes unavailable?
+## Q What to do if bluetooth becomes unavailable?

 First try to reset the PRAM.
 Alternatively: Shut down your Mac, disconnect all USB devices for two minutes, start up, and re-connect your USB devices once again. http://www.igeeksblog.com/fix-bluetooth-not-available-error-mac/

-* How to reset PRAM
+## Q How to reset PRAM

 Reboot while holding <CMD><OPT>PR